 - Fertilize lawn – late Spring/early Summer is the ideal time to fertilize your lawn.
 Avoid fertilizing it during the summer months.
 If your lawn isn’t as lush as you had hoped, applying extra fertilizer in the heat of summer can burn your lawn.

 - Sharper Mower Blades – A dull mower blade tears grass, creating ragged, brown edges that provide an opening for disease organisms.
 The rule of thumb is that a sharp blade lasts for 10 hours of mowing.
 Consider purchasing a second blade so you’ll always have a sharp blade at the ready.

 Still Have Questions?
 View our other Home Maintenance Tips.

 For nearly 40 years, Tarion has provided new home owners piece of mind through home warranty coverage and protection.
 They also offer guidance on protecting your investment through regular maintenance, which ensures your warranty protection remains valid and you home, protected.
-We recommend watching their ‘Maintaining Your New Home’ video below, where they take you through the essentials of caring for your new home.
+We recommend watching their ‘Maintaining Your New Home’ video above, where they take you through the essentials of caring for your new home.